- Gender and Relationships

 The first time Anita caught Howie she was devastated.
 After all she’d done for him, that he could betray her with someone like Hortense, well it killed her.
 It absolutely killed her.

 Anita decided she had to talk to Gwen.
-The woman was at least ten years younger, looked ten years older, and was miserable.
+The woman was at least ten years younger that she was, looked ten years older, and was miserable.

 Anita bumped into Gwen at the supermarket.